inf380p/fall2021/_posts/sj-roh/2021-12-1-sj-roh-project-update.md

 For this week, I changed a lot of stuff.
 I managed to select two entirely different datasets for my project: US Births in 1978 and US Births in 2015.
 I definitely made progress with the workflow of my code, and understanding how I want it to be structured.
 This was confusing to me until this past week, and getting to know concepts we went over earlier in the semester helped a ton.
 I am running into issues with how to order the structure of my code, specifically with the two while loops that I implement.
-I want to understand better where to place them so that the two menus I have run correctly and the right time.
+I want to understand better where to place them so that the two menus I have run correctly at the right time.

 Below is the trinket code: